NCAS-CMS/cfdm/docs/_sources/tutorial.rst.txt

 A domain ancillary construct provides information which is needed for computing the location of cells in an alternative :ref:`coordinate system <Coordinate-systems>`.
-If a domain ancillary constuct provides extra coordinates then it may contain cell bounds in addition to its main data array.
+If a domain ancillary construct provides extra coordinates then it may contain cell bounds in addition to its main data array.